casper-network/docs/source/docs/casper/developers/writing-onchain-code/factory-pattern.md

 Let's start by exploring the [session code](https://github.com/mpapierski/casper-node/blob/a4d7d5a4f67e7860b2e8c57d74c864860b4e74c8/smart_contracts/contracts/test/counter-factory/src/main.rs#L115), where the contract entry points are defined.

 Two installer entry points are marked with `EntryPointType::Install`, meaning these entry points will produce new counter contracts once this Wasm is installed in global state.
-They are also marked with `EntryPointAccess::Public`, so they can be called from the session code.
+They are also marked with `EntryPointAccess::Public` so that they can be called from the session code.

 ```rust
 let entry_point: EntryPoint = EntryPoint::new(